-The Center for Open Science (Board Member 2014-present) provides instruction, infrastructure, and incentives for increasing transparency in scientific research.
+The Center for Open Science (Chairman of the Board 2014-2018) provides instruction, infrastructure, and incentives for increasing transparency in scientific research.

 (Co-founder with Diana Mutz) TESS is an NSF-funded infrastructure project called Time-sharing Experiments for the Social Sciences (TESS) that offers researchers opportunities to test their experimental ideas on large, diverse, randomly-selected subject populations.